-The PJM Reserve Markets provide PJM participants with a market-based system for purchase and sale of the Synchronized Reserve, Non-Synchronized Reserve, as well as Day Ahead Scheduling Reserves.
-Please refer to PJM Manual M-11, Energy & Ancillary Services Market Operations, Sections 4, 4b, and 11 for more information.
+The PJM Reserve Markets provide PJM participants with a market-based system for purchase and sale of the Synchronized Reserve, Non-Synchronized Reserve, and Secondary Reserves in the Day-Ahead and Real-Time markets.
+Please refer to PJM Manual M-11, Energy & Ancillary Services Market Operations, Section 4 for more information.